asakapab0i/bom-management/README.md

 # Laravel-Vue SPA with BOM Management

 > A simple minimum viable product of Bill of Materials management software using Laravel-Vue SPA framework.
-> This exercise was part of requirements submitted to me for a proposed system.
+> This exercise was part of requirements submitted to me for a proposed system with a few days to accomplish the MVP.

 <p align="center">
 <img src="https://i.imgur.com/NHFTsGt.png">